Departments and specialties

 Areas of focus:

-Left ventricular assist device implantation, Heart transplant, Heart arrhythmias, Heart failure
+Left ventricular assist device implantation, Heart transplant, Heart arrhythmia, Heart failure

 Mayo Clinic researchers in the Transplant Center conduct ongoing studies and clinical trials in improving surgical procedures, improving outcomes and caring for people who need transplants.
 Researchers also study alternative therapies for people who might be able to use an alternative to a heart transplant.